Yelemam/deep-learning-challenge/README.md

 1. Jupyter Notebook (Local Environment):

-- Initial implementation, preprocessing, and first model training were developed locally to streamline testing.
+- Initial implementation, preprocessing, and all models training were developed locally to streamline testing.

 2. Google Colab: